Application Deadline: November 1, 2022 Applicants are interviewed on a rolling basis

 Critical Learning Process.

-In learning sessions, lectures, and participatory activities, we engage with the region, based on the core value of self-determination for all peoples.
+Through this critical educational process, we explore history, identity, politics, economics, spirituality and examine the interconnections between them.
 We build shared knowledge and understanding of the complex reality on the ground and envision our role in the struggle for a society rooted in justice and equality.
 Achvat Amim approaches learning from a place rooted in identity, and much of the learning is through a Jewish lens.
-Achvat Amim engages with Jewish history, thought, and culture from a multitude of perspectives.
-We build a diverse learning community and shared understandings through a focus on racial justice and the intersection of justice struggles in the land.
+We engage with Jewish history, thought, and culture from a multitude of perspectives as we build a diverse learning community and shared understandings.

 A taste of some learning days: